dehrle0/Personal-Genomics/vg2vcf/README.md

-This updated README reflects the **v0.94** architecture, highlighting the transition to a separate configuration file (`pipeline.env`), the dynamic haplotype support for full pangenome graphs, and the memory-optimized throttling logic.
+This updated README reflects the **v0.94** architecture, highlighting the transition to a separate configuration file (`pipeline.env`), the dynamic haplotype support for full pangenome graphs, and the memory-optimized throttling logic. v0.93 has been tested, with results only spot checked.  v0.94 is untested.
 ---

 # Pangenome WGS Unified Pipeline (v0.94)